denali-js/core/guides/configuration/initializers.md

 ## Initializer order

-Sometimes you may way an initializer to run before or after another.
+Sometimes you may want an initializer to run before or after another.
 To let Denali know what the order should be, just add a `before` and/or `after` array to your initializer object which contains the names of the initializers that should run before or after: